RioRocker97/my_yolov5/README.md

-**DISCLAIMER:This repository is based to [Ultralytics/Yolov5](https://github.com/ultralytics/yolov5) .
+**DISCLAIMER:This repository is based on [Ultralytics/Yolov5](https://github.com/ultralytics/yolov5) .
 I do not own or claim to be the creator of their implemented YOLO object detection technology.**

-**:clock4:cleaning Repo coz' it too messy:clock4:**

 # IOT-project for counting product
 This project's goal is to integrated YOLO object detection into my basic GUI python-based program for counting product .